In this brief guide, we will discuss the personality type ESTP and Depression.

 - difficulty thinking clearly, concentrating, or making routine decisions

-- thoughts of death, self-harm, or suicide”
+- thoughts of death, self-harm, or taking ones life”

 Symptoms of Agitation